What is depression?

-As the caregiver of a person who has Alzheimer’s disease, you must also take care of yourself.
+As the caregiver of a person who has Alzheimer dementia, you must also take care of yourself.
 If you become too tired and frustrated, you will be less able to help.
 Ask for help from family, friends, and local community organizations.
 Respite care may be available from your local senior citizens’ group or a social services agency.
-This is short-term care that is given to a patient who has Alzheimer’s disease in order to provide relief for the caregiver.
-Look or ask the doctor for caregiver support groups.
+This is short-term care that is given to a patient who has Alzheimer dementia in order to provide relief for the caregiver.
+Look for or ask your doctor about caregiver support groups.

 When to see the doctor

-Contact your doctor if you recognize Alzheimer’s and/or depression symptoms in yourself or a loved one.
+Contact your doctor if you recognize Alzheimer dementia and/or depression symptoms in yourself or a loved one.
 They will help you and your family with treatment options.
 Currently, the American Academy of Family Physicians (AAFP) recommends that adults be screened for depression.